Ravindra-Kemble/Socialify-Django-App/README.md

-# Sociogram - Django Web-Application
+# Socialify - Django Web-Application

 This is a Social Media Web-Application built with Python.